tfgg/tfgg.github.io/_posts/2015-11-11-election-codes-2.md

 ---
 layout: post
-title: Follow up: Standard codes for UK elections
+title: Follow up to standard codes for UK elections
 ---

 ## The proposal